-While standalone tablets and smartphones are always popular, most people realize that everything from typing a research paper to crunching video to gaming works better on a laptop.
+While standalone tablets and smartphones are always popular, most people realize that everything from typing a research paper to crunching videos to gaming works better on a laptop.
 So what type of laptop should you get?
 We put together a laptop buying guide to help you out.

 There's a wide variety of sizes, features and prices, which makes choosing the best laptop a challenge.
 That's why you need to figure out what your needs are.
+Plus, you might also want to consider thinking about whether you should buy a refurbished laptop.

 These are the most important things to consider when choosing a new laptop.
 For a lot more detail, see the sections below.